browniefed/react-native-ticker/README.md

 # React Native Ticker

 Create rotating animations of any number, or character.

-Now it measures all widths and heights and adjusts accordingly!
+# Changes from v2 to v3

 Rebuilt with `react-native-reanimated`.
+Rebuilt with TypeScript.
+The `rotateTime` is now called `duration`.
+Now it measures all widths and heights of items and adjusts accordingly!
+Supply a `children` element with the value, we no longer support `text` prop.

+# Install

 ```
 yarn add react-native-ticker
 npm install react-native-ticker
 ```

-As of V2 we only support the children prop now.
+As of V3 we only support the children prop now.

 ```js
 import Ticker from "react-native-ticker";